-- H. Other Receivables In addition to patient accounts receivable, the Hospitals recognizes other receivables related to its operations.
+H. Other Receivables - In addition to patient accounts receivable, the Hospitals recognizes other receivables related to its operations.
 These items include the sales tax refund due from the North Carolina Department of Revenue, education loan receivables, amounts due from affiliates and other state agencies, and billings to outside companies for ancillary testing, critical care transportation, and pharmacy supplies.
-Receivables are recorded net of estimated uncollectible amounts. - I. Inventories Inventories consist of medical and surgical supplies, pharmaceuticals, prosthetics, and other supplies used to provide patient care or by service departments within the Hospitals.
+Receivables are recorded net of estimated uncollectible amounts.

+- I. Inventories Inventories consist of medical supplies, surgical supplies, pharmaceuticals, prosthetics, and other supplies used to provide patient care or by service departments within the Hospitals.
 Inventories are valued at cost using the first-in, first-out method.
-Merchandise for resale is valued at the lower of cost or market using the retail inventory method.
+Merchandise for resale is valued at the lower of cost or market using the retail inventory method. - J. Capital Assets Capital asset acquisitions are recorded at cost and include interest on funds used to finance the acquisition or construction of major capital projects.
+Assets under capital lease are stated at the present value of the minimum lease payments at the inception of the lease.